 The NMC have announced the acceptance of an alternative English language test to IELTS being, Occupational English Test (OET).
 This alternative exam (in four sections) is entirely relevant to ‘’nursing’’, however please be aware that OET is NOT accepted for Immigration.
 You can find more details below.

 To be sponsored to work in the UK you need to achieve EITHER:

-- IELTS score of 7 across all sections + CBT
+- IELTS score of 7 for reading, listening and speaking and 6.5 in writing + CBT

 - IELTS score of 4 across all sections + OET + CBT

 You can prove your knowledge of English for immigration by either:

 - Passing an approved English language test with at least CEFR level B1 in reading, writing, speaking and listening (IELTS level 4 or above in all sections), see here.